miscy210/Littleutils/README.md

     python elasticDataHelper.py -i http://127.0.0.1:9200/newindex/newtype -o http://127.0.0.1:9200/newindex1/newtype1 -t data -f field1 field2 filed3

     python elasticDataHelper.py --input http://127.0.0.1:9200/newindex/newtype --output http://127.0.0.1:9200/newindex1/newtype1 --type data --field field1 field2 filed3

+## II. ecl_cls

+    The encapsulated classes

+### 1. scpHandler.py

+#### This .py script is an encapsulated classes which could be used to scp files and dirs.

+### 2. splinterbrowser.py

+#### This .py script is an encapsulated classes which could be used to create a spliterbrowser that with or without proxy setting.